 You are, I am sure, well aware of the Cloud by now.
 You probably already use it for much of your data.
 You may use; Google for your email, or have iCloud for your phone and use Dropbox for storing files.
 All of these services, and many more, exist in the Cloud.
 But what about your major IT systems?
 Are they also in the Cloud.
 In this post we will look at why we think you should consider the Cloud for all (or at least much of) your database needs.
 We will also look at creating your own dedicated database applications in the Cloud or using Cloud-based database Apps.
 Many times these are referred to either as; PaaS (Platform-as-a-Service) or IaaS (Infrastructure-as-a-Service).
 Here we will explain the difference.

-First things first, the Cloud is growing rapidly.
-From what we can see, there is still some nominal growth in on-premises systems i.e having a database app in a server in your office.
+First things first.
+The Cloud is growing rapidly.
+From what we can see, there is still some nominal growth in on-premises systems i.e. having a database app in a server based in your office.
 However, from what we see, this growth seems mostly due to price increases and forced upgrades undertaken to avoid risk, and much less so from new on-premises deployments.
 According to Gartner, in 2018 worldwide database management systems revenue grew 18.4% to $46 billion.
 Of this growth, Cloud-based database systems accounted for 68%.
 And of this, just over 75% came through two companies: Amazon and Microsoft.
 So the bottom-line is that most growth is going to Cloud based databases hosted on Amazon and Microsoft.

-So should you follow the trend and go to the Cloud?
-Some advantages:
+So, should you follow the trend and go to the Cloud?
+Some advantages to think about: